Page-Replica/prerender-doc/ApiAddUrls.md

 # Add URLs to Queue (`POST`)

-Use the POST method to add URLs to the prerendering queue.
-The API will process valid URLs and add them to the queue, up to your quota.
+Use the POST method to add URLs to the pre‑rendering queue.
+The API processes valid URLs and enqueues them, up to your quota.
+Only absolute URLs under your validated domain are accepted.

 ## Example: Using Curl